-Deputy Vice-Chancellor (Research and Commercialisation)
+Deputy Vice-Chancellor and Vice-President (Research)

 University Academic Board

 Date of Next Review

 To achieve QUT’s research and innovation goals as outlined in the QUT Blueprint and Academic Plan 2020-2022, and to align with the principles of the Australian Code for the Responsible Conduct of Research, 2018 (the Code), this framework sets out the arrangements by which QUT research is governed.

 The QUT Research governance framework has ten fundamental principles of compliance, research quality and integrity, recognition, engagement and collaboration, ethical acceptability, risk management, financial management, health, safety and environmental protection, information management and monitoring.

 These principles ensure all research activities conducted under the auspices of QUT are undertaken in accordance with established ethical principles, guidelines for responsible research conduct, relevant legislation and regulations, and institutional policy.

 This framework applies to all staff (regardless of employment type), students and visitors, who undertake, assist or support research activities within or in association with QUT.